-In terms of distribution, PEMI's main competitors in the industry are BPI Asset Management, First Metro Asset Management, ATR Asset Management, Philam Asset Management and Sun Life Asset Management.
-The former two are large banking institutions while the latter two are renowned insurance companies-all five companies have vast distribution channels through their network of branches or through their network of agents/financial advisors.
+In terms of distribution, PEMI's main competitors in the industry are BPI Asset Management, First Metro Asset Management, ATR Asset Management, and Sun Life Asset Management.
+All four companies have vast distribution channels through their network of branches or through their network of agents/financial advisors.
 PEMI on the other hand has agreed to partner with financial institutions such as stock brokerages to distribute the funds.
 This has proven to be a low-cost and effective strategy for fund distribution.

-PEMI operating results as of December 31, 2021
+PEMI operating results as of December 31, 2022